System of a Down: Reunion and touring (2010–2020)

-Artsakh benefit singles and possible sixth studio album (2020–present)
+Artsakh benefit singles and continued live performances (2020–present)

+Serj Tankian playing with System of a Down in 2026.

 On November 5, 2020, in response to the Second Nagorno-Karabakh War, System of a Down released their first songs in 15 years, "Protect the Land" and "Genocidal Humanoidz", both of which "speak of a dire and serious war being perpetrated upon our cultural homelands of Artsakh and Armenia."
 Music videos were made for both singles, and "Protect the Land" marks the band's first music video in 14 years, since "Lonely Day".
 Proceeds from the songs were to help Armenia Fund and for humanitarian needs of displaced families from the war.

 As for a possible new album, Dolmayan told Rolling Stone, "If it was up to me, we'd have a new album every three years.
 But things aren't up to me.
 I'm at the mercy of my team, and although I fought for it for many years with band members, I've accepted that it is what it is.
 We do have five albums and [now] two songs.
 We've accomplished a lot in our careers.
 If it ends at that, so be it."
 In the same interview, Malakian claimed that "Protect the Land" and "Genocidal Humanoidz" were originally going to be released under his own band Scars on Broadway.
 As the conflict came to fruition, System of a Down came back to release them instead.
 Malakian also said he does not see the band making new music anytime soon, saying that the singles were a "one-off kind of thing".
 Shavo Odadjian spoke with Wall of Sound in a follow-up interview discussing the conception of the songs, stating, "It was amazing...
 Even though we have had our differences, when we're in there it's just like brothers making music together, like it all started."
 When asked if the two songs had inspired a new era of creativity for System of a Down, Tankian said to Triple J in December 2020, "I don't know, because right now we're focused on what's going on in Armenia.
 There's a huge humanitarian catastrophe.
 We're still focused on raising funds, raising awareness about this.
 Time will tell whether this leads to something else or not."